 There’s no specific treatment for growing pains.
-Your child just needs you to tell him that the pains aren’t serious and they’ll go away.
+You can tell your child that the pains aren’t serious and they’ll go away.

 Massaging or placing a heat pack over the affected area might help.
-Muscle stretches before going to bed might also help.
-Occasionally the doctor might suggest you give your child some mild pain relief like paracetamol.
+Muscle stretches and a warm bath before going to bed might also help.
+Occasionally your GP might suggest you give your child some mild pain relief like paracetamol or ibuprofen.

 There’s no need to stop your child from doing physical activity.